raniyakhan/personalwebsite/README.md

 # My Personal Website

 Hello!
-This is the repository for my personal website built using Next.js.
-The website showcases my portfolio, projects, and other personal information.
+This is the repository for a personal website built I built using Next.js.
+I kind of think its ugly now.
+At the time, I was just having fun improving my front-end skills.
+Don't mind it too much 🙏

 ## Features